Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Reciprocal formulation of colloidal diffusion

-To derive the LRT for a representative volume element of a colloidal suspension, we first follow the standard procedure of contracting the forces from the momentum continuity equation of each problem with the velocity field of the other problem.\cite{happel2012low,lorentz1895attempt} However, instead of using the Cauchy form of the momentum continuity equation, as given by Eq. (\ref{eq:-0}), we use its form in terms of the thermodynamic force density and hydrodynamic stress, given by Eq. (\ref{eq:-6}).
+To derive the LRT for a representative volume element of a colloidal suspension, we first follow the standard procedure of contracting the forces from the local momentum continuity equation of each problem with the flow velocity of the other problem.\cite{happel2012low,lorentz1895attempt} However, rather than using the Cauchy form of the momentum continuity equation, as given in Table \ref{tab:continuity_equations}, we use its form in terms of the thermodynamic force density and hydrodynamic stress, given by Eq. (\ref{eq:-6}).
 Since both contractions are zero, equating them gives